bbzfc/bbzfc/docs/bbzfc_specs/client_authorization.md

 The roles can be freely added and removed for clients by a user with the power to do so.

-Also, for private **Game Worlds** named user lists can be created by specifics clients to quickly restrict access to the **Game World**.
+Also, for private **Game Worlds** user lists can be created by specifics clients to quickly restrict access to the **Game World**.
+These user lists will be saved, and available for reuse in future **Game Worlds**.

-Also, for **League** games, clients which are registered in the specific league will be automatically allowed to play in **League** games.
+Also, for **League** games, clients which are signed-up for a specific league will be automatically allowed to play in **League** games.